Filter Options

 Is a Serengeti safari possible from Zanzibar?

 “It is possible to combine a trip to the Serengeti with time on Zanzibar, and there are lots of tours where this is an option.
 It usually involves a flight from Zanzibar to Arusha, in northern Tanzania, with a further flight from Arusha to one of the airstrips in the Serengeti.
-It is also possible to drive from Arusha to the Serengeti and enjoy some of the other attractions along the way (such as Lake Manyara and the Ngorongoro Crater), but this will add quite a bit of extra time.
+It is also possible to drive from Arusha to the Serengeti and enjoy some of the other attractions along the way (such as Tarangire, Lake Manyara and the Ngorongoro Crater).
+This will add quite a bit of extra time, but much of it will involve wildlife viewing.
 The Serengeti is certainly worth it and it’s one of my favorite parks anywhere in Africa.
 The wildlife here is incredible.
-This is especially the case during the great wildebeest migration, which you can see at different stages from January to August or September.
+This is especially the case if you time your visit to be in the right part of the park to catch the great wildebeest migration, which you can see at different stages in different areas throughout the year.
 But any time of year is good for wildlife viewing in the Serengeti, where you’ll see the big cats, elephant and so many other species.”

 3